Everest High Pass Trek

 • Max.
 Altitude3860

-We visit the Tengboche monastery early in the morning and also witness a stunning sunrise.
-After breakfast, we continue walking through the forests of rhododendron, fir, pine, birch, etc. The trail takes us to Debuche, from where we steeply ascend.
+After breakfast, we walk through the rhododendrons, fir, pine, and birch forests.
+The trail takes us to Debuche, from where we steeply ascend.

 • MealsB, L, D